nuremics/nuremics-docs/docs/build-in-public/cms/cantilever-shear.md

   </figcaption>
 </figure>

 This test case is particularly interesting because it exhibits non-linear elastic behavior, which provides a meaningful challenge for numerical methods.
-Additionally, the simple geometric shape of the structure allows for different modeling approaches: fully resolved 3D solid **Finite-Elements (FE)**, 2D shell elements, or simplified 1D beam elements.
+Additionally, the simple geometric shape of the structure allows for different modeling approaches: fully resolved 3D solid elements, 2D shell elements, or simplified 1D beam elements.
 Each approach introduces different levels of approximation and computational cost, offering a clear perspective on the trade-offs inherent in structural modeling.

 The main objective of this use case is therefore to simulate the benchmark problem using three different modeling strategies [3D solid elements | 2D shell elements | 1D beam elements] within the **nuRemics** framework, and to compare their respective capabilities in capturing the non-linear response of the structure.